AP source: Liberty hired Hugh Freeze as football coach

 Freeze will replace Turner Gill, who resigned after his seventh season to spend more time with his ailing wife.
 The Flames finished 6-6 this season, their first competing at the Football Bowl Subdivision level, and were 47-35 under Gill.

+Liberty will have full status for FBS bowl eligibility in 2019.
+The Flames are not part of a conference and are playing as an independent.

-Freeze, 49, spent five years at Mississippi and led the Rebels to a 39-25 record and four bowl games.
-He resigned in the summer of 2017 amid a scandal in which school officials discovered he used a university-issued cellphone to call escort services.
+Freeze spent five years at Mississippi and led the Rebels to a 39-25 record and four bowl games.
+He resigned in the summer of 2017 amid a scandal in which school officials discovered a “pattern of personal misconduct” starting with a call to an escort service from a university-issued cellphone.

 Ole Miss was also mired in an NCAA rules investigation during much of his tenure that eventually resulted in a two-year postseason ban.

-Now Freeze gets a chance to rebuild his career less than 18 months after his stunning downfall in Oxford, where his abrupt resignation marked the end to a volatile run that included plenty of on-field success, but loads of off-field drama.
+Now Freeze gets a chance to rebuild his career less than 18 months after his stunning downfall in Oxford, where his abrupt resignation marked the end to a volatile tenure.

-But an NCAA investigation that found 21 charges of academic, booster, and recruiting misconduct overshadowed much of that success.
+But an NCAA investigation that found 21 violations of academic, booster, and recruiting misconduct overshadowed much of that success.
 Most of the 21 charges happened during Freeze’s tenure.

 The Rebels were eventually hit with a two-year postseason ban, probation and recruiting restrictions.